joseamadorg/mercado-shops-/woo-mercado-pago-module/README.txt

 = v2.1.7 (12/12/2016) =
 * Bug fixes
-	- IMPORTANT: when ticket payment method was enabled, the button for print ticket was appearing for other methods.
+	- When ticket payment method was enabled, the button for print ticket was appearing for other methods.

 = v2.1.6 (09/12/2016) =
 * Features